Frequently Asked Questions

 Family members and guests are encouraged to stay throughout the entire ROAR program, but it is not mandatory.
 You will be separated from your student for the majority of the day.
 We have created a separate experience, tailored to provide in-depth information pertinent to your transition.
 You will have to opportunity to meet with various campus administrators and learn about the various services and organizations available to students.
 You will also become acquainted with the academic and financial processes and procedures.

 The family ROAR sessions are designed to provide a comprehensive understanding of your students' collegiate experience.
 While we hope that you will attend all components, it is not required to stay for every aspect.
-However, if you register as a guest you will be required to pay the full price.
+However, if you register as a guest you will be required to pay the guest fee of $50.00.

 Can students select the orientation sessions they want to attend?

 For students entering in the summer and fall semesters, you have the opportunity to choose from a selection of different orientation sessions.
-We have one session on our Riverpark campus geared towards students who are of the College of the Arts or living on our Riverpark campus.
+We have one session on our Riverpark campus geared towards students who are of the College of the Arts, College of Education and Health Professions, or living on our Riverpark campus.
 There are also multiple one-day sessions for transfer students with under 30 credits and non-traditional students.

 For students entering in Spring or Summer, there is one session for students coming in right out of High School, Non-Traditional Students and transfer students coming in with less than 30 hours.